hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 GET /audit-log/v1beta1/logs

-I can also see from the documentation, that I can use a filter to keep only logs after a certain date using the following select parameter:
+I can also see from the documentation, that I can use a filter to keep only logs after a certain date using the following parameter:

 GET /audit-log/v1beta1/logs?filter=createdAt ge '2023-07-24T04:21:22.00Z'

-> > Note: the format of the date used by the API, which is [ISO 8601](https://www.iso.org/standard/70908.html) of the form:
+> > Note: the format of the date used by the API, which is [ISO 8601](https://www.iso.org/standard/70908.html) of the form: YYYY-MM-DDTHH:MM:SS.ss-/+FF:ff.
+For example: '2023-07-24T04:21:22.00Z' for 4:21AM on the 24th of July, 2023 in UTC (Z=Zero Meridian)
-> >
-> > YYYY-MM-DDTHH:MM:SS.ss-/+FF:ff
-> >
-> > For example: '2023-07-24T04:21:22.00Z' for 4:21AM on the 24th of July, 2023 in UTC (Z=Zero Meridian)

 This call needs an Authorization header which contains the access_token preceded with the string “Bearer ”.
 It is also a best practice to provide an Accept header to specify that a response in JSON (application/json) is expected, although this has become the default nowadays.